George Yumnam

 Teaching & Mentoring

-As a postdoctoral researcher, I typically join projects once a concrete materials or scattering question is on the table.
-I am not currently hiring students directly, but I am very happy to co-advise, mentor on neutron and X-ray scattering experiments, and collaborate on joint proposals.
-I follow a bottom-up approach in teaching physics at the college and graduate level.
+As a postdoctoral researcher, I typically join projects once a concrete materials or scattering question has been defined.
+I am not currently in a position to hire students directly, but I am glad to co-advise, to mentor students through neutron and X-ray scattering experiments, and to collaborate on joint proposals.
+In teaching physics at the college and graduate level, I follow a bottom-up approach that builds from fundamentals.

 Co-advised Students